Knoedler: Lawsuits and claims related to sales

 In 2003, Goldman Sachs executive Jack Levy bought an untitled Jackson Pollock painting for $2 million, but when the International Foundation for Art Research declined to authenticate the work, Levy asked for and received his money back.

-Also in 2003 the Springfield Library and Museum Association sued Knoedler for loss of a $3 million painting, “Spring sowing” by Jacopo da Ponte (Il Bassano) which Springfield had been obliged to restitute to Italy after the painting was proven to have been war loot.
+Also in 2003 the Springfield Library and Museum Association sued Knoedler for loss of a $3 million painting, Spring Sowing by Jacopo da Ponte (Il Bassano) which Springfield had been obliged to restitute to Italy after the painting was proven to have been war loot.

 The day before the gallery closed in November 2011, Belgian hedge-fund manager Pierre Lagrange sued the gallery in relation to the work Untitled 1950, which Knoedler attributed to Jackson Pollock.
 Lagrange had purchased the painting for $17 million in 2007, on the understanding that it would be included in a supplement to the Pollock catalogue raisonné.
-It was later claimed that no such supplement was planned; tests later showed that some of the paint used was not available until some years after Pollock's death.
+In reality, although Freedman had lobbied for the untitled painting to be added to the catalogue raisonné, no such supplement was planned.
+Tests later showed that some of the paint used was not available until some years after Pollock's death.
 The suit was settled out of court in 2012.

 In 2012, Domenico De Sole and his wife Eleanore claimed that the gallery sold them a fake Mark Rothko, Untitled 1956, for $8.3 million in 2004.
 The lawsuit, with Knoedler and Ann Freedman as defendants, went to trial in January 2016.
 The Soles settled out of court with Freedman on February 7, 2015, but continued their suit against Knoedler.

 Wall Street executive John D. Howard sued Knoedler and its former director Ann Freedman in 2012, claiming that a Willem de Kooning painting that he bought for $4 million in 2007 was a fake.
 The suit was settled out of court in December 2015.

-In 2021 the estate of Eugene Thaw reached a settlement agreement with the heirs of Margarete Eisenmann concerning Lucas Cranach the Elder's The Resurrection which had passed through Hugo Perls and the Knoedler gallery before reaching Thaw.
-Eisenmann was deported to Theriesenstandt in September 1942 and killed at the Treblinka concentration camp.
+In 2021 the estate of Eugene Thaw reached a settlement agreement with the heirs of Margarete Eisenmann concerning Lucas Cranach the Elder's The Resurrection which had passed through Hugo Perls and the Knoedler Gallery before reaching Thaw.
+Eisenmann had been deported to Theriesenstandt in September 1942 and killed at the Treblinka concentration camp.